bd/twidor/README.md

     dpkg -i twidor-x.x.deb
     twidor

-On other Linux, OSX, and unix variants, download Twidor.jar from the above link, install openjdk-8-jre, and invoke the application using:
+On other Linux, OSX, and Unix variants, download Twidor.jar from the above link, install openjdk-8-jre, and invoke the application using:

     java -jar Twidor.jar